 Sablés bretons are Breton butter biscuits made with lots of egg yolk and the best butter in the world.
 Definitely make top 20 in the biscuit charts.

 Brittany certainly has a few things going for it.
 Oysters.
 Mont Saint Michel.
 That funny half-ruined lighthouse in the middle of the sea which is one of the most photographed landmarks in Europe.
 The tide.
 Breton cake.
 And butter.

-Almost a shame to bake with it – but since I propose that the biscuits below are the best in the world, it’s only fitting that they should be made with the best butter in the world.
-Of course if you can't get hold of baratte use the ordinary salted butter, they'll still be lovely.
+Almost a shame to bake with it – but since I propose that the biscuits below are among the best in the world, it’s only fitting that they should be made with the best butter in the world.
+Of course if you can't get hold of baratte or can't imagine getting churning yourself, use ordinary salted butter and they'll still be lovely.

 Ingredients lying around and no idea what to cook with them?
 Then use my NEW Recipe Finder for inspiration!